100 things you didn't know about New York

 Designing Miss Piggy

-As a young costume designer in New York City, Bonnie Erickson was hired by Jim Henson in 1970, to make costumes for the film The Frog Prince.
-Bonnie went on to design the Muppet’s prettiest porcine character; Miss Piggy, as well as the infamous duo Statler and Waldorf.
+As a young costume designer in New York City, Bonnie Erickson was hired by Jim Henson in 1970 to make costumes for the film The Frog Prince.
+Bonnie went on to design the Muppet’s prettiest porcine character, Miss Piggy, as well as the infamous duo Statler and Waldorf.
 She and her husband, Wayde Harrison, run a successful design and production company that has produced many beloved mascots, including the Phillie Phanatic.
-The couple have a donor-advised fund at The Trust.
+The couple has a donor-advised fund at The Trust.

 John Lennon and Yoko Ono’s personal attorney was a successful lawyer named Morton L. Kimmelman.
 The son of Austrian immigrants, Morton was born in Queens in 1918.
 In addition to the famous Beatle, Morton also represented the Optometric Center of New York, where he befriended the Center’s executive director, Dr. Alden N. Haffner.
 Morton and Dr. Haffner were instrumental in the passage of state legislation that established the SUNY College of Optometry in 1971.
 His wife, Evelyn, memorialized him with the Morton L. Kimmelman Fund at The Trust, which supports young people through organizations such as the Adoptive Foster Family Coalition of New York.